shootweb/fancy_job/README.md

 2. Set a new daily task in Task Scheduler:

-> Open Task Scheduler
+> Open Task Scheduler.
 >
 > Go to Action -> Create Basic Task...
 >
-> Set a Name -> Next
+> Set a Name -> Next.
 >
-> Set Trigger: "When I log on" or "When the Computer Starts" -> Next
+> Set Trigger: "When I log on" or "When the Computer Starts" -> Next.
 >
-> Set Action: Start a Program -> Next
+> Set Action: Start a Program -> Next.
 >
-> Click Browse... -> Select start.bat from the cloned directory
+> Click Browse... -> Select start.bat from the cloned directory.
 >
-> Click Finish
+> Click Finish.
 >
 > Done!